 Opossums can be found in most regions throughout North America, though are considered invasive species in Southern Ontario and British Colombia.
 They are considered pests because of their tendency to dig up gardens in search of berries and nuts, and, like raccoons, will almost inevitably root through outdoor garbage cans in the hopes of coming across discarded food.

-If opossums have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced opossum removal experts.
+If opossums or other pests have made unwanted appearances around your home, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced opossum removal experts.